Definitions of Key Terms

 University Credit (formerly "residence credit"):

-University credit is the term used to identify all credit offered by The University of Arizona with the exception of correspondence credit and Special Examination for Credit.
+University credit is the term used to identify all credit offered by The University of Arizona with the exception of Special Examination for Credit.
 Only the grades of courses taken for University credit and by Special Examination for Grade are used in calculating the grade-point-average.